 How can I learn more about Auditory Processing Disorder?

-Watch the short video below and click the button to request an information pack now.
+Watch the short video below and click here to request an information pack now.

 Online auditory processing disorder test

 People aged 5 and above who meet the eligiblity requirements can enrol in our online auditory processing disorder test.